rcos/CSCI-4470-OpenSource/README.md

 ### Office Hours: T, Th 2 - 3:30 pm, Amos Eaton 207

 ### We are extremely thankful to RedHat for their generous support.
 Thanks to Mr. Tom Callaway and Ms. Gina Likins for their valuable advice and suggestions.

+Also, we like to leverage open source resources whenever possible, so:

+> This class is supported by DataCamp, the most intuitive learning platform for data science.
+Learn R, Python and SQL the way you learn best through a combination of short expert videos and hands-on-the-keyboard exercises.
+Take over 100+ courses by expert instructors on topics such as importing data, data visualization or machine learning and learn faster through immediate and personalised feedback on every exercise.”